jaruary/microservice/README.md

 SELECT * FROM customer;
 ```

+When finished, always click the `Disconnect` icon in the upper left-hand corner to  ensure active connections are closed.
+Any open connects will retain a lock on the database.

 ### Get some data

 Type this URL into your browser to perform a GET request to the microservice.
 The JSON will be displayed in the browser.